 On the Brink of Innovations, Change in Sanitation

-I’m banking on Prime Minister Modi’s ODF Campaign to be successful.
-The hardest pull of any new effort is most always at the beginning, but once new ideas start rolling, they gather momentum.
-Some of the new toilet technologies may become catalysts as well.
-In addition, there are solutions.
+Granted, Prime Minister Modi’s ODF csampaign may take a little longer to succeed.
+But the hardest pull of any new effort is at the beginning.
+Once new ideas start rolling, they gather steam.
+Some new toilet technologies may become catalysts as well.
+In addition, there are hundreds of international organizations working on sanitation solutions.
 They understand that one size does not fit all the variables that make up the particulars in this vast discussion, but added all together, it is a prohibitive association with evidence of remarkable dedication.

 And when a whole community becomes involved in “cleaning up its act,” there are few powers on earth that can withstand such initiative.

-A Canadian doctor, one of those “creative renegades” unhappy with the condition of the world and one whom I have come to admire and love, was appointed as a Provincial Health Officer in the highlands of Papua, New Guinea.
-While making an aerial survey, he and his team discovered one village that was distinctly cleaner and healthier.
-Far below them was the evidence of what turned out to be a pastor with some basic health training who had taught his people those lessons, and the difference could be seen from the air.
-That one flight changed their lives.
-They began to search for a more integral way of ministering and soon began using and teaching a community health evangelism methodology, which had been developed in Africa.
+A Canadian doctor, one of those “creative renegades” unhappy with the condition of the world who I have come to admire and love, was appointed as a provincial health officer in the highlands of Papua, New Guinea.
+During an aerial survey, he and his team discovered one distinctly cleaner and healthier village.
+Far below lay the evidence of what turned out to be a pastor with basic health training who had taught his people those lessons; the difference could be seen from the air.
+Inspired, they searched for a more integral way of ministering and soon began using a community health evangelism methodology, which had been developed in Africa.

 Sometimes we get lost in the details on the ground.
-We need to stand back, take deep breaths and find some way to gather broader assessments—some kind of aerial view.
+We need to stand back, take deep breaths and find some way to gather broader assessments—an aerial view.
 Progress is being made; it’s just a little harder in some places than in others.
 I’m proud that GFA World is one of the players.
-Last year, GFA helped provide 10,512 india toilets for needy communities throughout Asia.

 Shout Out to Toilets!